Rahul11908/woty/replit.md

-✓ Reset all auto-increment sequences to start from ID 1 ✓ Cleared browser localStorage to ensure completely clean user sessions ✓ Database now empty and ready for production launch with new users
+✓ Reset all auto-increment sequences to start from ID 1 ✓ Cleared browser localStorage to ensure completely clean user sessions ✓ Database now empty and ready for production launch with new users ✓ Changed homepage "Enter Event" button text to "Register for Event" for better clarity ✓ Fixed back button positioning in create profile page with proper z-index to prevent overlap ✓ Removed blinking animations from all navigation tabs (Program, Network, Sponsors, Profile, Admin) ✓ Implemented lazy loading for all panelist and user photos to improve load times ✓ Added lazy loading attributes to Avatar components and speaker photo displays ✓ Optimized image loading across Network, Profile, and conversation components for better performance

 ## User Preferences
 Preferred communication style: Simple, everyday language.